PHPerKael/wan2_lora_trainer/README.md

 *  **Don't use Sageattention**.

 **2025: August 1**
-* Added Include_package.zip (this python scripts must to be into the Include folder of your environment (python_embeded/Include/<--).
+* Added Include_package.zip (Extract this python into the "Include" folder of your environment (python_embeded/Include/<--).

 **2025: June 25**
 Update version 1.1.0: